thibmaek/awesome-raspberry-pi/README.md

 * [Lakka](http://lakka.tv) - Retro-gaming on the Raspberry Pi built entirely on RetroArch.
 * [RasPlex](http://www.rasplex.com/) - A Plex client for the Raspberry Pi.
 * [chilipie-kiosk](https://github.com/futurice/chilipie-kiosk) - Image which boots directly into full-screen Chrome, perfect for dashboards and build monitors. ![Supports Raspberry Pi 2+](/media/badges/rpi-2+.png)
+* [DietPi](https://github.com/Fourdee/DietPi) - Mimimal image designed to fit on a 2GB SD card, with tons of configurable settings and scripts.

 # Tools
 * [PiBakery](http://www.pibakery.org/) - The blocks based, easy to use setup tool for Raspberry Pi.